lych1233/compactDRL/readme.md

 | td3 | :x: |
 | sac | :x: |

-The hyperparameters are not fine tuned, but we garuantee a acceptable performance with a safe setting of hyperparameters.
+The hyperparameters are not fine tuned, but we garuantee an acceptable performance with a safe setting of hyperparameters.